Jet transport coefficients by elastic and radiative scatterings in the strongly interacting quark-gluon plasma

-The propagation of a fast jet parton through the thermalized medium can be characterized by jet transport coefficients that can be calculated within kinetic transport theory by accounting for the sequence of elastic and inelastic interactions of the "jet" parton per unit length $x$ (or time using $x=ct$, where $c$ is the speed of light.
-We use the units $c=1$ throughout this work).
-We note that we do not consider in this study a suppression of the radiation of soft gluons in finite medium due to the LPM effects.
+The propagation of a fast jet parton through the thermalized medium can be characterized by jet transport coefficients that can be calculated within kinetic transport theory by accounting for the sequence of elastic and inelastic interactions of the jet parton per unit length $x$ (or time, using $x=ct$, where $c$ is the speed of light; we use the units $c=1$ throughout this work).
+We note that in this study we do not consider a suppression of the radiation of soft gluons in finite medium due to the LPM effects.

-We start with the general expression for a transport coefficient in kinetic theory \cite{PhysRevD.37.2484, PhysRevC.57.889, Moore:2004tg, Berrehrah:2014kba} for {\it elastic $2\to 2$ reactions}:
+We start with the general expression for a transport coefficient in kinetic theory \cite{PhysRevD.37.2484, PhysRevC.57.889, Moore:2004tg, Berrehrah:2014kba} for \textit{elastic $2\to 2$ reactions}:

-where $p_i$ is the 4-momentum of the incoming medium parton, $p_1$ and $p_2$ are the outgoing jet and medium parton 4-momenta, respectively, $d_i$ is the medium parton's degeneracy factor for spin and color ($2N_c$ for quarks and $2(N_c^2-1)$ for gluons); $f_i = f_i(E_i,T,\mu_q)$ are the Fermi distribution functions for quarks and $f_i = f_i(E_i,T)$ are the Bose distribution functions for gluons.
+where $p_i$ is the 4-momentum of the incoming medium parton, $p_1$ and $p_2$ are the outgoing jet and medium parton 4-momenta, respectively; $d_i$ is the medium parton's degeneracy factor for spin and color ($2N_c$ for quarks and $2(N_c^2-1)$ for gluons); $f_i = f_i(E_i,T,\mu_q)$ are the Fermi distribution functions for quarks, and $f_i = f_i(E_i,T)$ are the Bose distribution functions for gluons.

-In case of {\it the inelastic $2 \to 3$ reaction} the expression for the jet transport coefficients takes the following form:
+In case of \textit{the inelastic $2 \to 3$ reaction} the expression for the jet transport coefficients takes the following form:

 where $p_3$ denotes the momentum of the emitted gluon.